paddi1990/modCnet_document/doc/data_postprocessing.rst

 Read-level predictions to site-level predictions
 ********************
-TandemMod provided single-read predictions as well as their modification probabilities.
+ac4Cnet provided single-read predictions as well as their modification probabilities.
 By aggregating all the predictions for each site, we can derive a consensus or summary prediction for that specific genomic location.
 The script is located under ``scripts/read_level_prediction_to_site_level_prediction.py``
 ::
     usage: read_level_prediction_to_site_level_prediction.py [-h] -i INPUT -o  OUTPUT Convert read-level predictions to site-level predictions.